• Skip to primary navigation

 Love This Recipe?Click On A Star To Rate It!

-This easy stuffing is a cornerstone recipe to Thanksgiving dinner, holiday meals, and amazingly tasty family dinners all year long!
-Classic ingredients including celery, onion, and ready-to-use stuffing cubes combine with tasty herbs to compliment so many dishes!
+My easy stuffing recipe is a cornerstone for Thanksgiving dinner, holiday meals, and tasty family dinners all year.
+Classic ingredients including celery, onion, and ready-to-use stuffing cubes are combined with tasty herbs to complement all your favorite dishes.
+It only takes minutes to prep this classic Thanksgiving side dish staple that the whole family loves.

 Servings: 10 servings